Getting Started

 Figure: Standby position of PAROL6 robotic arm

-At this exact position our robots joint is at 0 degrees / 0 steps.
-If everything was perfect you would place a pin at the witness marks and it would fit with no problems.
+At this exact position, Joint 1 is at 0° and 0 steps.
+If everything is perfectly calibrated, inserting a pin at the witness marks will fit with no problems.

-In the code you can edit homed_position to adjuct your robot mastering
+In the code, you can edit homed_position to adjust your robot's mastering:

-/// @brief how much steeps need to be made from when limit is hit to standby position
+/// @brief Number of steps from when the limit switch is hit to the standby position

 float homed_position